Are you looking for a list of the best things to do in the Black Hills with kids?

-For great places to stay in or around the Black Hills of South Dakota, get the best hotel discount by booking directly through Travel With A Plan.
+For great places to stay in or around the Black Hills of South Dakota, check out their local deals here:

 If you like our post on the Best Things to do in the Black Hills with Kids, click here to check out our Related Posts:

 - USA Bucket List: 15 Must-See Places For Families